 (Note: don't polish the clock yourself unless you are prepared to disassemble the parts before polishing.
 If left assembled, polish will remain in the joints and crevices, possibly causing corrosion after a time.)

-After receiving your clock, I will examine it and I will examine it let you know if the repair cost will exceed the estimate given above.
-If you decide to have the clock returned without repair, the charge will be $75 for the estimate and return shipping.
+After receiving your clock, I will examine it and let you know if the repair cost will exceed the estimate given above.
+If you decide to have the clock returned without repair, the charge will be $95 for the estimate and return shipping.

 Bill's Clockworks